landyngese/phase-0-completing-assignments-codegrade/README.md

 During this course, you will work on various assignments as you learn to code.
 All assignments will be interactive pieces of curriculum that require some work.
 Some assignments may ask you to follow a set of instructions, while others will ask you to figure out your own solution to pass specific tests.
-This lesson is your first assignment!
+This lesson your first assignment!

 All assignments are hosted on GitHub.
 In order to work on them, however, you